Use the tools below to help you troubleshoot G Suite Migration for Microsoft® Exchange (GSMME).

 Fail:While stamping the message

 This problem does not indicate that messages failed to migrate, only that the tool couldn't save that they were migrated.
 The only negative consequence is that if the migration is re-run at a later time with Only New Data checked, the tool will attempt to migrate these messages again since it doesn't have a record of them being migrated previously.
-This will not cause message duplication, but it may lead to duplicate calendar events or contacts.
+This won't cause message duplication, but it may lead to duplicate calendar events or contacts.

 Those messages (including attachments) may exceed the size limit imposed by Gmail, or the messages may contain attachment types that are blocked by Gmail.